Derker: Geography

 Derker is next to the Greenacres, Higginshaw and Mumps areas of Oldham.
 It is approximately 1 mile away from Oldham town centre, and 4 miles away from the picturesque villages of Saddleworth.

 Transport

-Stagecoach Manchester 411 service operates an hourly daytime service from Derker to Oldham Bus Station, as well the evening service to First Manchester's 81 service between Manchester and Oldham, which extends to Derker (8pm onwards).
+Bee Network's 411 service runs an hourly circular between Oldham Bus Station and the top of Derker between 6am and midnight with gaps in the timetable on weekdays to allow interworking with a school service, on weekends service starts at 8:30am.
 As well as this, the Metrolink station, Derker Metrolink Station, which opened in December 2012.
 The station was a former railway station, part of the Oldham Loop Line that was decommissioned in 2009 to make way for the new Metrolink system.

 Recreation

 Stoneleigh Park is a public park occupying about nine hectares.
 The site has ornamental gardens and sports facilities, with a pavilion, a playground, two bowling greens and tennis courts, as well as a senses garden, teen shelters and floodlit multi-games courts.

 The site was bought by Oldham Council in 1933 and opened as a public park in 1938.
 It has regularly won Green Flag Awards since 2001.

 Friends of Stoneleigh Park, originally set up in 1992, was reformed in 2007 through a partnership involving Groundwork Oldham and Rochdale, Community Links and a committed group of residents.